Do Men Have a Problem With Dating Smart Women?

 Years ago, Sara’s mother told her, “If you want to find a husband, don’t be too smart.”
 Sara had discounted the advice as old fashioned, and anti-feminist.
 Her previous long-term boyfriend not only did not seem bothered by her intelligence; he seemed to enjoy it.
 But now that she was dating again, she was worried that her mom might have been onto something.

-Lora Park, a social psychologist at the University of Buffalo, and her colleagues Ariana Young and Paul Eastwick studied the reactions of men to women they experienced as smarter than them and found an interesting phenomenon that might very well explain what happened between Sara and John.
+Lora Park, a social psychologist at the University of Buffalo, along with her colleagues Ariana Young and Paul Eastwick, studied the reactions of men to women whom they experienced as smarter than them.
 In three separate studies, the team found that men were attracted to such women at a distance, yet found them less attractive, both physically and emotionally, when they were in closer contact.

 In one study, male undergraduates were asked to read about a hypothetical situation in which a female student in their class outperformed them, or underperformed them, in either a math or an English class, and then to imagine how they would think, feel, and behave in such a situation.
 They were then asked to rate the woman both in terms of warmth and friendliness, and in terms of how desirable they would find her as a long-term romantic partner.
 Whether the subject was math or English, the men rated the woman who outperformed them as a desirable long-term romantic partner.

-In a different study, the researchers put male college students in a room to take a test with a college-aged woman who was, in fact, a “confederate” or “plant” of the team.
-This young woman was supposedly taking the test with the students, and made limited small talk before the test began.
-Afterward, test “scores” were distributed, and in the final moments, the young men were asked by testers if they found the young woman attractive and would be interested in dating her?
+In a different study, the researchers put male college students in a room to take a test with a college-aged woman who was, in fact, a “confederate” working with the team.
+This young woman was supposedly taking the test with the students and made limited small talk before the test began.
+Afterward, test “scores” were distributed, and in the final moments, the young men were asked by testers whether they found the young woman attractive and would be interested in dating her.

 In this study, men who believed themselves to have been outperformed by a woman in the same room with them tended to rate her as less attractive and showed less desire to exchange contact information or plan a date with her.